scipopt/scip/.gitlab/merge_request_templates/Feature.md

 * [ ] Look for a satisfactory solution that ensures backwards compatibility.
 * [ ] Increase SCIP_APIVERSION after the merge.
 * [ ] Interface changes must be documented in doc/xternal.c and the CHANGELOG.
+* [ ] Tag this MR with the label 'default parameter' if a parameter was added/deleted/changed.
+* [ ] Inform one of the developers responsible for SAP (default: Jakob) if a parameter was added/deleted/changed.